Stories from Rural Dutchess County

 Mi mamá me dijo que no tenemos otros hermanos pero entendí porque lo hizo.
 It was hard for her and I knew why.
 She worked hard to send her son money.

 Years later we found out he got married.
 My mom was upset and said she found out two days before the wedding.
 Mi mamá tuvo que aguantar todo porque él no quería nada que ver con ella.
 Después de dos años el finalmente communicated with us.
-He said he wanted to come to the United States and my mother listened to him after I told her not to trust him.
-We paid so much to bring him but then realized that his wife was with him.
+He said he wanted to come to the United States.
 Mi mamá estaba enojada con él porque ella tiene familia pero no la quieren ayudar.
 Tuvimos que pagar lo doble para que llegan los dos juntos.
 Mi mamá lo aceptó como su hija.

-Después era muy difícil de pagar para los dos porque tenemos muchas deudas que pagar They arrived in New York and we all met him.
-My mom was happy.
+We realized that they had a baby!
 I was shocked he had a kid and never said anything.
 I did not know what to say, but a few days passed and I got close to his son and took him everywhere.
 I put him to sleep every day even for his afternoon naps.
-We decided to get him a house and car, but a few months passed y todavía vivía con nosotros.

 De repente le dimos una sorpresa.
 Va contento: se mudó a la casa y por unos días fuimos a verlos y a veces dejaron al bebé con nosotros.
 Pero unos días después fuimos a la casa y no iban nadie pero había un letrero diciendo que la casa se está vendiendo.
 Mamá se puso a llorar y ahí supimos que él quería el dinero para irse otra vez.